 osqueryi --extension /usr/lib/toktra/toktra_extension

 The extension connects to the daemon’s Unix socket at /run/toktra/connections.sock to read real-time connection data.
-Example queries:

 -- All active LLM connections